List of Scottish royal consorts: House of Dunkeld (1058–1286)

 In 1058, Malcolm Long-neck of the House of Dunkeld overthrew his cousin, Lulach, and reclaimed the Scottish throne for himself.
 His family, the House of Dunkeld, would rule until the death of Alexander III in 1286, with whom the House ended.
 Alexander's heir was his infant granddaughter, Margaret, "the Maid of Norway", of the House of Fairhair; but she died, still unmarried and childless, in late 1290 before reaching Scotland, and was never crowned at Scone.
-After two years of Interregnum, the controversial John de Balliol was chosen as king (his wife was already dead, and never became queen consort); but after four years of reign, he abdicated, and Scotland entered another Interregnum until 1306.
+After a two year interregnum, the controversial John de Balliol was chosen as king (his wife was already dead, and thus never became queen consort); but after a reign of only four years, he abdicated, and Scotland entered another Interregnum until 1306.